Derek Chisora: Chisora vs. Wallin

-Chisora vs. TBA
+Chisora vs. Wilder

 Chisora spoke to the media after the Wallin fight and appeared to do a U-turn on the fight being his last in the UK.
 He stated he may have his final professional bout in London.
 When asked if he would continue if he was to win his 50th, he replied, "No".
 In recent interviews, Promoter Frank Warren revealed that Chisora could land a world title shot in his final fight.
 On 24 September, Chisora announced that his 50th professional fight was set for 13 December 2025 at the Co-op Live in Manchester, in conjunction with a Queensberry Promotions event.
 Chisora highlighted the importance of the occasion on Instagram, urging fans to make their accommodation arrangements.
 He stated, "So book your hotels, book your restaurants, me and Queensberry are coming to shut it down in Manchester."
 Chisora mentioned that he had a particular opponent in mind.
 However, he stated that circumstances shifted due to decisions made by higher authorities within the boxing hierarchy.
 The card was to be headlined by Moses Itauma.
 According to Warren, a fight between Chisora and Itauma was explored.
 Chinese boxer Zhilei Zhang threw his name into the hat, telling Chisora, “I want to fight you," he said.
 "I want to bang you.
 Maybe you want to bang me, too.”
 On 19 October, 37 year old Miller emerged as the frontrunner to fight Chisora.
 Miller was scheduled to fight Chisora earlier in the year, before being pulled from the card due to promotional issues.
 Miller was now promotional free.